Table of Contents

 I’m Not an Experienced Traveller

 The truth is it’s been five years since I travelled anywhere outside Canada or the US.
 Even my last trip outside Canada/US was to go to my cousin’s wedding in Cancun, Mexico.
-It was a fun trip, but a resort vacation isn’t the type of travel that resonates with me.
-The only other time I’ve gone on a trip to somewhere outside North America was when I went to Europe.
+It was a fun trip, but a resort vacation isn’t the type of travel that resonates with me (although I would like to do a resort trip again at some point).
+The only other time I’ve gone on a trip outside North America was my previous trip to Europe.
 I spent a few days in London, and then I went on a quick group tour of Western Europe (11 countries in 9 days).
-That was in 2008.
+That was back in 2008.

 This trip will be the first time, ever, in my life, where I’ll be travelling entirely on my own to countries where I don’t speak the language, or know anyone.
 It’s the first time where I’ll be in a foreign country (aside from the US) without friends or family or a tour guide or anyone else.